awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 -Parameter @{'version'='4.9.3519'; 'allowDowngrade'='true'}
 ```

-## Enable/Disable Windows Automatic Update Using the AWS\-ConfigureWindowsUpdate document<a name="walkthrough-powershell-enable-windows-update"></a>
+## Enable/Disable Windows automatic update using the AWS\-ConfigureWindowsUpdate document<a name="walkthrough-powershell-enable-windows-update"></a>

 Using Run Command and the `AWS-ConfigureWindowsUpdate` document, you can enable or disable automatic Windows updates on your Windows instances\.
 This command configures the Windows update agent to download and install Windows updates on the day and hour that you specify\.
 If an update requires a reboot, the computer reboots automatically 15 minutes after updates have been installed\.
 With this command you can also configure Windows update to check for updates but not install them\.
 The `AWS-ConfigureWindowsUpdate` document is compatible with Windows Server 2008, 2008 R2, 2012, 2012 R2, and 2016\.